AtmanActive/shuttlemidi-for-reaper-via-realearn-on-windows/README.md

 Pros:
 - portable usage mode: no need to install Contour drivers, works from any path, lightweight.
-- MIDI reliability: works even if another window steals focus, can be routed to other machines.
+- MIDI reliability: works even if another window steals focus, works even if Reaper is minimized, can be routed to other machines.

 Cons:
 - no more per-app ShuttleXpress config switching: this is for Reaper and Reaper only.